USRSE/usrse.github.io/pages/wg/outreach.md

 ### External Collaboration

-The US-RSE has collaborated with other organizations in the past for events such as the [Early Career Panel](https://academicdatascience.org/cdn/early-career-panel) ([Academic Data Science Alliance](https://academicdatascience.org/)).
+US-RSE has collaborated with other organizations in the past for events such as the [Early Career Panel](https://academicdatascience.org/cdn/early-career-panel) ([Academic Data Science Alliance](https://academicdatascience.org/)).